Explore Llandudno

 Frequently asked questions

-The Great Orme (a massive limestone headland with a cable car and Bronze Age copper mines), the Victorian pier, the promenade (the finest in Wales), Lewis Carroll's Alice connection, and North Wales's queen of resorts Roam surfaces the hidden gems that make Llandudno worth exploring.
+Llandudno is a place in North Wales known for the Great Orme (a massive limestone headland with a cable car and Bronze Age copper mines), the Victorian pier, the promenade (the finest in Wales), Lewis Carroll's Alice connection, and North Wales's queen of resorts.
+Llandudno was carefully planned as a Victorian resort — the seafront and promenade were developed from the 1850s to create one of the most elegant seaside towns in Britain.
+The population is around 20,000.

-Yes — Roam is live in Llandudno and across Conwy.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Llandudno and across North Wales.
+It is available on iOS and Android.